About the course

 What you will learn from taking this course:

-- Describe trends in alcohol-related harm at population and clinical levels
+- Learn about trends in alcohol-related harm at population and clinical levels

 - Reflect on barriers to the assessment, treatment, and care of people with ARCI

-- Implement principles of cognitive rehabilitation into their practice
+- Implement principles of cognitive rehabilitation into everyday practice

 Consultant – non-psychiatry any, Consultant – psychiatry, CT1-3 – non-psychiatry any, CT1-3 – psychiatry, Doctors, FY1, FY2, GP, GPVTS, Medical student, Nursing student, Occupational therapist, Pharmacist, Psychotherapist, RMN, ST4-7 – non-psychiatry any, ST4-7 – psychiatry